• Skip to main content

 Mountains

 I went hiking with my family at Jura Creek in April.
 Note: A conservation pass is required to park in this parking lot.
-Of course, there was still lots of snow with us being in the mountains, close to Canmore.
+There was still a lot of snow, being in the mountains, close to Canmore.
 I came prepared with my Olang Parigi 2.0 Spike Boot.
-I had never been to that location before but I was able to get confidence by leaning on my family who had hiked it previously.
+I had never been to that location before, but I gained confidence by leaning on my family, who had hiked it previously.
 We did seven kilometres there and back.
-It’s not a super long hike but gorgeous to hike up the canyon and spend quality time with my family.
+It’s not a super long hike, but gorgeous to hike up the canyon and spend quality time with my family.
 This is a nice hike to experience in the winter.
-Presume Outdoor Competence in Kids and take your children with you on your hikes like we took my nephew with us.
+Presume Outdoor Competence in Kids and take your children with you on your hikes, like we took my nephew with us.
 If you start them young, they’ll have more chances to love the outdoors as much as you do!

-Tip #1: If the water is high in the summer, there’s a high probability of getting wet as you’ll need to walk through the water to get to the top.
+Tip #1: If the water is high in the summer, there’s a high probability of getting wet.
+You might be required to walk through the water to reach the top.

-Tip #2: There are easy trails in the mountains such as this one along Jura Creek that aren’t difficult at all.
-Find people who have the same interests as you and go exploring together.
+Tip #2: There are easy trails in the mountains, such as this one along Jura Creek, that aren’t difficult at all.
+Find people who share your interests and go exploring together.
 As you gain more experience in the mountains, you can acquire more skills.
 Before you know it, you’ll likely want to add more hikes and adventures to your list.

 Tour Groups